ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 > The JSON RPC 2.0 envelope for contract payloads stringifies inputs and outputs, which shows up as escaped strings.
 This means that the examples from POSTMAN cannot display objects in *pretty* format.

-The `threshold` tag is clearly visible and its value is 100 degrees Calcuis.
+The `threshold` tag is clearly visible and its value is 100 degrees Celsius.
 The contract shows as being in compliance, since there is no temperature event so far.
 With nothing to calculate, the rule must clear the alert.

 Now we will send a temperature of 99 and the contract will show as being in compliance again.